Sedona vacation rentals

 It’s not easy to stand out in the Grand Canyon’s home state, but Sedona is a geological wonder in its own right.
 Outdoor enthusiasts come from all over the world to explore the area’s expansive buttes and deep canyons whose sandstone rocks are an unusual rusty red hue.
 In addition to Sedona’s spectacular natural skyline, the area’s other big draw is something that can’t be seen: Its energy vortexes, geomagnetic spirals that some people believe to be healing and invigorating.
 That gives Sedona a distinct New Age flavor.
 Expect to find plenty of crystal shops and day spas alongside art galleries and craft boutiques in the low-slung, Southwestern-style buildings around town.

 Sedona’s weather isn’t quite as scorching as in other parts of the Southwest.
-Spring is one of the most popular times to visit, as temperatures range from the upper 60s to the 80s Fahrenheit.
+Spring is one of the most popular times to book one of Sedona’s vacation rentals, as temperatures range from the upper 60s to the 80s Fahrenheit.
 Summer highs are typically in the 90s — pack plenty of sunscreen — though monsoon rains and thunderstorms frequently pass through and cool things off.
 Autumn temperatures gradually dip back down to the 70s, and winter temperatures are typically in the 60s, with a rare dusting of snow.
 Pack a warm jacket for fall and winter trips, when evenings can get significantly colder.